19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (2) Sub-paragraph (1) does not apply where the transfer or disposal is —

-(a) a gift of goods made in the course or furtherance of the business (otherwise than as one forming part of a series or succession of gifts made to the same person from time to time) where the cost to the donor is not more than $200;
+(a) a gift of goods made in the course or furtherance of the business where the cost to the donor is not more than $200;

 (b) a gift, to an actual or potential customer of the business, of an industrial or commercial sample in a form not ordinarily available for sale to the public.

+[S 487/2012 wef 1/10/2012]

 (3) Where by or under the direction of a person carrying on a business, goods held or used for the purposes of the business are put to any private use or are used, or made available to any person for use, for any purpose other than a purpose of the business, whether or not for a consideration, that is a supply of services.

-(4) Neither sub-paragraph (1) nor sub-paragraph (3) shall require anything which a person carrying on a business does otherwise than for a consideration in relation to any goods to be treated as a supply except in a case where that person is entitled under sections 19 and 20 to credit for the whole or any part of the tax on the supply or importation of those goods or of anything comprised in them.
+(4) Neither sub-paragraph (1) nor sub-paragraph (3) shall require anything which a person carrying on a business does otherwise than for a consideration in relation to any goods to be treated as a supply except in a case where —

+(a) credit for input tax has been allowed to that person in whole or in part in respect of the supply of those goods or anything comprised in them to, or the importation of those goods or anything comprised in them by or for, the person; or

+(b) the goods comprise assets of another business transferred to the person as a going concern by another taxable person.

+[S 487/2012 wef 1/10/2012]

 (5) Anything which is a supply of goods or services by virtue of sub-paragraph (1) or (3) is to be treated as made in the course or furtherance of the business (if it would not otherwise be so treated); and in the case of a business carried on by an individual —